 Is the Coleman Montana Tent Waterproof?

-The Coleman Montana does provide rain protection but applying a waterproofing treatment will make it withstand rain for longer.
+The six person Coleman Montana does provide rain protection but applying a waterproofing treatment will make it withstand rain for longer.

 I can’t complain.
-We stayed dry after one of the worst storms I’ve EVER been though (and not just camping, but in all my life).Consumer review
+We stayed dry after one of the worst storms I’ve EVER been though (and not just camping, but in all my life).Tent reviews

-Coleman doesn’t provide hydrostatic head ratings for their tents.
-We noticed other reviewers listing ratings and decided to reach out to Coleman who confirmed those figures were incorrect.
+Coleman doesn’t provide hydrostatic head ratings for their camping tents.
+We noticed other reviews listing ratings and decided to reach out to Coleman who confirmed those figures were incorrect.

-Although the Montana tent has angled windows, the window in the door doesn’t share that positioning.
+Although the six person Montana tent has angled windows, the window in the door doesn’t share that positioning.

-Luckily, the rain fly included with the Coleman Montana tent includes a door awning.
+Luckily, the rain fly included with the six person Coleman Montana tent includes a door awning.

 While it’s still possible for the rain to beat down on the tent door, the awning reduces the likelihood.